John Pozzobon: Husband and father

 He marries at the age of 23 and has two children, but at 28 his wife dies.
 He had moved to the city of Santa Maria during the illness of his wife.
 It is in this city that, at 32 and with two young children, he forms a new household by marrying Victoria Filipetto, with whom he has five other children.
 He quits his occupation of peasant to open a small shop in the front part of his house.
 He becomes very respected by the people of his town, especially thanks to his honesty.
 He said: "I could be a rich man, but I applied only the legitimate profit margin; you can't get what belongs to others."
 This practice was very different from that of other traders at the time, who sold goods by twice the price they were purchased.

 The first contacts with Schoenstatt

 It is in 1947 that his life crosses the path of the Schoenstatt Movement.
 He begins his journey of spiritual formation with the Schoenstatt Sisters of Mary and Father Celestino Trevisan.
 He participates in the blessing of the foundation stone of the Schoenstatt Shrine in Santa Maria.
-In this ceremony is present Fr.
-Joseph Kentenich, founder of Schoenstatt.
+In this ceremony is present Joseph Kentenich, founder of Schoenstatt.
 This fact will mark him forever: "I felt like a little pupil of Father Kentenich," said Pozzobon later.
 "Since when I was twelve I felt a void, a lack of something I did not understand.
 But from that time, I discovered that it was the lack of God and His Mother."